simonmichael/hledger/doc/ISSUES.md

 Here's a simplified version, currently being tested in the hledger issue tracker:

-Two [labels](https://github.com/simonmichael/hledger/labels) can be applied to bug reports, each with levels from 1 to 5:
+Two [labels](https://github.com/simonmichael/hledger/labels) can be applied to bug reports, each with levels from 1 to 5, and beginning with a to group near the front of label lists:

 **Impact**